ritaNDU/languagesapp-assignment4-ritamerhej/README.md

 It is divided into:

 1. **atoms/** which is where the smallest pieces of components like buttons are implemented.
-2. **molecules/** which is where the atoms are used to create the structures that need to be used in the interface, like card components for example that specifies how a single card should be rendered.
+2. **molecules/** which is where the atoms are used to create the structures that need to be used in the interface, like card components for example that specify how a single card should be rendered.
 3. **organisms/** is where molecules are used to create features for the app.
 For example, there's the Course Cards List component.
 4. **templates/** this is were modal views have been implemented.